 The end is nigh

-It’s hard to believe that less than 40 years later, the council hatched plans to demolish all these houses.
+It’s hard to believe that less than 40 years later, the council hatched plans to demolish all these houses for a motorway.
 But that’s another story.

 Meanwhile in 2020 the Council is closing Crossmyloof Resource Centre, which is likely to be replaced by housing.